yuriylesyuk/mc-quizzer/README.md

  ]
 }
 ```

-The application is deployed at: <http://mc-quizzer.appspot.com/mcq.html>
+The application is packaged as a GAE app and deployed at: <http://mc-quizzer.appspot.com/mcq.html>